DbSyncKit/DbSyncKit/README.md

 3. **Entity Configuration Example (Album Entity):**

-    To configure entities like the `Album` entity, apply attributes from the `Sync.DB.Attributes` namespace to the entity class.
+    To configure entities like the `Album` entity, apply attributes from the `DbSyncKit.DB.Attributes` namespace to the entity class.

     ```csharp
-    using Sync.DB.Attributes;
+    using DbSyncKit.DB.Attributes;
-    using Sync.DB.Extensions;
+    using DbSyncKit.DB.Extensions;
-    using Sync.DB.Utils;
+    using DbSyncKit.DB.Utils;
     using System.Data;

     [TableName("Album"), TableSchema("dbo")]